Roadmap Program

 This program is open to College of Medicine students and family medicine residents training at the University of Saskatchewan

-Attend any Roadmap tour and enter your name to win one of 10 paid registrations to the SRPC Rural and Remote Conference in Winnipeg, Man., on April 24-26, 2025.
+Attend any Roadmap tour and enter your name to win one of 10 paid registrations to the annual SRPC Rural and Remote Conference.